game-ci/steam-deploy/README.md

 Deploying to Steam requires using Multi-Factor Authentication (MFA) through Steam Guard.
 This means that simply using username and password isn't enough to authenticate with Steam.
-Fortunately, GitHub runners share the same machine ID, so it is possible to go through the MFA process only once by using GitHub Secrets for configVdf, ssfnFileName, and ssfnFileContents.
+However, it is possible to go through the MFA process only once by setting up GitHub Secrets for configVdf, ssfnFileName, and ssfnFileContents with these steps:

-Setup GitHub Secrets for configVdf, ssfnFileName, and ssfnFileContents by following these steps:
 1. Install [Valve's offical steamcmd](https://partner.steamgames.com/doc/sdk/uploading#1) on your local machine.
 All following steps will also be done on your local machine.
-1. Try to login with `steamcmd +login <user> <password> +quit`, which may prompt for the MFA code.
+1. Try to login with `steamcmd +login <username> <password> +quit`, which may prompt for the MFA code.
 If so, type in the MFA code that was emailed to your builder account's email address.
-1. Validate that the MFA process is complete by running `steamcmd +login <user> <password> +quit` again.
+1. Validate that the MFA process is complete by running `steamcmd +login <username> <password> +quit` again.
 It should not ask for the MFA code again.
 1. The folder from which you run `steamcmd` will now contain an updated `config/config.vdf` file.
 Use `cat config/config.vdf | base64 > config_base64.txt` to encode the file.
 Copy the contents of `config_base64.txt` to a GitHub Secret `STEAM_CONFIG_VDF`.
 1. That folder will also contain a file whose name looks like `ssfn<numbers>`.
 Copy the name of that file to a GitHub Secret `STEAM_SSFN_FILE_NAME`.
 1. Use `cat <ssfnFileName> | base64 > ssfn_base64.txt` to encode the contents of your ssfn file.
 Copy the contents of `ssfn_base64.txt` to a GitHub Secret `STEAM_SSFN_FILE_CONTENTS`.